johnsonhk88/AI-Bank-Statement-Document-Automation-By-LLM-And-Personal-Finanical-Analysis-Prediction/README.md

 3. add your google api key to .env file  for enviroment variables

 ### Run Application
+1. For Development version:
+    go to dev folder run
-1. running steamlit run apps.py for develop the application
+2. For Application GUI version: running steamlit run apps.py for develop the application